 Guinea-fowl Aloe, Lace Aloe, Torch Plant

-Aloe aristata (basionym), Aloe ellenbergeri, Aloe longiaristata, Tulista aristata
+Aloe aristata, Aloe ellenbergeri, Aloe longiaristata, Tulista aristata

-Aristaloe aristata, formerly known as Aloe aristata, is a stemless, clump-forming succulent up to 12 inches (30 cm) tall.
-It forms dense rosettes of fleshy, triangular leaves.
+Aristaloe aristata, formerly known as Aloe aristata, is an attractive, semi-hardy succulent that forms dense rosettes of fleshy, triangular leaves.
 It grows up to 8 inches (20 cm) tall and about the same in diameter.
 The leaves are dark green, with small white bumps, bristly margins, and tipped with a soft white spine.
 In late spring to early summer, it produces terminal panicles, up to 20 inches (50 cm) tall, that bears orange-red flowers.
-The flowers are tubular and up to 1.6 inches (4 cm) long flowers.
+The flowers are tubular and up to 1.6 inches (4 cm) long.

 How to Grow and Care for Aristaloe aristata